emcdaniel1624/ngx-fire/projects/ngx-fire/README.md

 	const posts = injectCollection<Post>('posts')

-Validation of incoming data is up to you; ngx-fire uses the inferred type for compile-time safety.
+Validation at runtime is up to you; ngx-fire uses the inferred types for compile-time safety.

 Firestore Emulator with Docker (optional)

-Example docker-compose.yml:

 	version: '3.8'
 	services: